jupyter-on-kubernetes/lab-jupyter-on-k8s-03/workshop/content/workshop-summary.md

 The alternative as illustrated in this workshop provides a basic structure you can use to create your own containerised deployment customised to your own specific use case.

 As written, to customise the example provided, you would modify the ``jupyterhub_config.py`` file to configure JupyterHub, and if necessary also modify the Kubernetes resources for the deployment.

-In the next workshop in this series, we will look at creating a Kubernetes operator for provisioning a JupyterHub cluster.
-The aim of using an operator is that it can encapsulate the knowledge of how to deploy and configure the JupyterHub instance.
-A user wanting to deploy JupyterHub would need only to understand how to define their requirements for the deployment via a Kubernetes custom resource.